MicrosoftDocs/nav-content/dynamics-nav-app/ui-work-product.md

 ---
-title: "Work with Dynamics NAV"
+title: Working with the General Functionality in Dynamics NAV
+description: Describes the general functionality you use to interact with data in Dynamics NAV, such as entering values, sorting data, and changing views.
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 09/22/2016